 Manmohan Singh receives the 2nd Asia Cosmopolitan Awards

-In a video message, Dr. Singh said that he receives the prestigious award with "great gratitude and great humility."
+In a video message, Dr Singh said that he receives the prestigious award with 'great gratitude and great humility.'
 The award cited the former Indian leader's contribution in transforming India's economy and its integration with the broader East Asian economy throughout his tenure.
 Singh served as the finance minister from 1991-1996 and prime minister from 2004-2014.

-"I believe that in coming years, East Asia will grow to its full potential, and become a truly inclusive and cosmopolitan society.
-I hope that this region will continue to nurture this spirit of growth and integration both within the region and with other parts of the world," he said.
+'I believe that in coming years, East Asia will grow to its full potential, and become a truly inclusive and cosmopolitan society.
+I hope that this region will continue to nurture this spirit of growth and integration both within the region and with other parts of the world,' he said.

-For the 2nd Asia Cosmopolitan Awards, there are two awardees for the Economic and Social Science Prize--Professor Peter David Drysdale Emeritus Professor, Economics and Visiting Fellow, Crawford School of Economics and Government, Australian National University and Professor Wang Gungwu, University Professor, Faculty of Arts and Social Sciences of National University of Singapore.
+For the 2nd Asia Cosmopolitan Awards, there are two awardees for the Economic and Social Science Prize--Professor Peter David Drysdale Emeritus Professor, Economics and Visiting Fellow, Crawford School of Economics and Government, Australian National University and Professor Wang Gungwu, University Professor, Faculty of Arts and Social Sciences of the National University of Singapore.